Ohio

 Electricity

 On July 23, 2019, the Ohio General Assembly passed House Bill 6, a nuclear subsidy bill that eliminated the state’s 2008 energy efficiency portfolio standard.
 Governor DeWine signed the bill into law the same day.
 With HB6 signed into law, electric energy efficiency programs ceased in Ohio as of the end of 2020.
-As of Summer 2023, energy efficiency has not yet been enabled by new legislation.
+Continuing through 2025, energy efficiency has not yet been enabled by new legislation and none has been proposed thus far in the 2025-2026 biennial session.
 Without authorizing legislation, the Public Utilities Commission of Ohio (PUCO) has declined to approve any proposed voluntary electric energy efficiency programs.

 Natural Gas